GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fuel-moisture-content/_access.md

 :::

-:::{dropdown} How to load data with Python in the DEA Sandbox
+:::{dropdown} How to load data with Python in the DEA Sandbox (Recommended)

 DEA Sandbox allows you to explore DEA’s Earth Observation datasets in a JupyterLab environment.
 See the guide to [get started with the DEA Sandbox](/guides/setup/Sandbox/sandbox/).

 Once you have signed up to the Sandbox, click into the **DEA products** directory to find the **Introduction to DEA Fuel Moisture Content** notebook.
 This notebook will walk you through loading and visualising the DEA Fuel Moisture Content data.

 **If using your own local or virtual Python environment:**
-* Use the DEA Explorer [Spatio-Temporal Asset Catalog (STAC) API](https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/) to load DEA data through the odc-stac Python package.
+* Use the [DEA Explorer Spatio-Temporal Asset Catalog (STAC) API](https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/) to load DEA data through the [odc-stac](https://odc-stac.readthedocs.io/en/latest/) Python package.
 * Use **"ga_s2am_fmc"**, **"ga_s2bm_fmc"**, **"ga_s2cm_fmc"** for the STAC "collection" ID for DEA Fuel Moisture Content.

 :::